SIM card: Micro-SIM

 ETSI has responded to a market need from ETSI customers, but additionally there is a strong desire not to invalidate, overnight, the existing interface, nor reduce the performance of the cards.

-Micro-SIM cards were introduced by various mobile service providers for the launch of the original iPad, and later for smartphones, from April 2010.
-The iPhone 4 was the first smartphone to use a micro-SIM card in June 2010, followed by many others.

 Nano-SIM

 After a debate in early 2012 between a few designs created by Apple, Nokia and RIM, Apple's design for an even smaller SIM card was accepted by the ETSI.
 The nano-SIM (or 4FF) card was introduced in June 2012, when mobile service providers in various countries first supplied it for phones that supported the format.
 The nano-SIM measures 12.3 × 8.8 × 0.67 mm and reduces the previous format to the contact area while maintaining the existing contact arrangements.
 A small rim of isolating material is left around the contact area to avoid short circuits with the socket.
-The nano-SIM can be put into adapters for use with devices designed for 2FF or 3FF SIMs, and is made thinner for that purpose, and telephone companies give due warning about this.
+The nano-SIM can be put into adapters for use with devices designed for 2FF or 3FF SIMs, and is made thinner for that purpose; some telephone companies give due warning about this.
 4FF is 0.67 mm thick, compared to the 0.76 mm of its predecessors.

-The iPhone 5, released in September 2012, was the first device to use a nano-SIM card, followed by other handsets.